30 Aug The Story of Us

 I had worked a ten hour shift and just wanted to go home, shower, put on my pajamas, and snuggle in with my fur baby for the evening.
 And yet, there I was.

 The food was amazing and you made me laugh almost the entire evening.
 I felt a little shy and awkward as I found you wildly attractive.
 The thing I remember most was you, at the close of the evening, getting down on one knee and proposing with a lifesaver.
 You announced to everyone that one day I would become your future wife.

 Fast forward to a few months later – after several conversations, telephone calls, and messaging back and forth we finally reconnected in person.
 I will never forget that night as we kissed for hours and you told everyone we had been married for eight years and had twelve children.

 We became an “official couple” on November 12, 2010.

 Love is wild and strange and exciting, isn’t it?
 Beyond the fire and the passion and the romance and late night conversations and impromptu dances at twilight, I found in you something older than time.
-It was deeper than the fleeting feelings of lust and want and desire and need – though those things were so present.
+It was deeper than the fleeting feelings of lust and want and desire and need – though those things were still present.
 It was a wiser kind of love that would withstand the tests of time.

 I remember us sitting in your truck and just talking for hours.
 We both said we didn’t want to get married.
 We both exposed our wounds at the same time.
-We both said we would rather choose each other each and every day because we wanted to – not because we were bound by law and a piece of paper.
+We both said we would rather choose each other, each and every day, because we wanted to – not because we were bound by law and a piece of paper.